jfypk/Responsibly.me/README.md

-#Inform
+#Responsibly

 Currently under development.
 Version: 0.1
 Developed by: Jeff Park

-Inform is a web platform designed for consumers to use their buying power to influence the Corporate Social Responsibility initiatives of companies.
+Responsibly.me is a web platform designed for consumers to use their buying power to influence the Corporate Social Responsibility initiatives of companies.
 It's time for the people to take back their power!

 #Development notes: